jongpie/NebulaLogger/README.md

 After deploying Nebula Logger to your org, there are a few additional configuration changes needed...

 -   Assign permission set(s) to users
-    -   `LoggerLogCreator` provides the minimum access needed for users to generate logs via Apex, Flow or Process Builder
+    -   `LoggerLogCreator` provides the minimum access needed for users to generate logs via Apex, Lightning Components, Flow or Process Builder
     -   `LoggerEndUser` provides access to generate logs, as well as read-only access to any log records shared with the user.
     -   `LoggerLogViewer` provides view-all access (read-only) to all log records.
 This does **not** provide access to generate logs.
     -   `LoggerAdmin` provides view-all and modify-all access to all log records.